TiffanyJTFu/TiffanyTestWeb/README.md

 1. Set site-wide configuration and add your content.
 1. Upload any files (like PDFs, .zip files, etc.) to the `files/` directory.
 They will appear at https://[your GitHub username].github.io/files/example.pdf.
 1. Check status by going to the repository settings, in the "GitHub pages" section
-1. (Optional) Use the Jupyter notebooks or python scripts in the `markdown_generator` folder to generate markdown files for publications and danceperformance from a TSV file.
+1. (Optional) Use the Jupyter notebooks or python scripts in the `markdown_generator` folder to generate markdown files for School Life and danceperformance from a TSV file.

 See more info at https://academicpages.github.io/